Boating Accident Lawyer

 Recreational boating accidents are governed by a number of city, county and/or state laws.
 Most operators have a legal obligation to operate their watercraft in a safe manner.
 If they don’t, there may be criminal charges, and those who were injured may be entitled to sue for damages.
 Owners also need to be careful about allowing others to drive their boat.
 No matter who is driving, if there is in an accident, the owner may be liable for the damages.

 California has more boating accidents every year than all but one state (Florida).
 In fact, of all the accidents that have taken place in the U.S. since 2011, over 9% have been in California.
 This may not seem like a large number until deaths are factored in.
 Over 1 in 10 accidents are fatal.
 With almost 2000 accidents having occurred in the last 5 years, the number of deaths due to a boating accident in California has exceeded 220.
 Even one life lost is too much.
 That’s why Penney Law is dedicated to helping those in the Sacramento and Roseville area deal with times where a relaxing day on the boat turns into an emergency.
 All statistics were taken from the US Coast Guard’s Recreational Boating Statistics 2015 report.

-If you have been injured in any kind of water vehicle crash that was someone else’s fault, you have the right to be compensated for a wide range of things including:
+If you have been injured in any kind of water vehicle crash that was someone else’s fault, you have the right to boat injury compensation for a wide range of things including: